 Reproduce only the material that is absolutely necessary and no more.
-Do not reproduce an entire textbook if your class is already finished with the first five chapters and will not need to reference them again, for example.
+Do not reproduce an entire textbook if your class is only going to require a few chapters.

 Do your best to limit the material only to students in your class.
 Uploading to Canvas, where students must log in with a username and password and only have access to courses in which they are enrolled, is more secure than distributing through email or sharing in a Google Drive, for example.